Master of Science Physician Assistant

 Program policies apply to all students, principal faculty, and the program director regardless of location.
 A signed memorandum of understanding may specify that certain program policies will be superseded by those at the clinical site [ARC-PA 5th A3.01].
 Additional policies, standards, and procedures for the MSPA program are found in the MSPA Student Handbook.

 The CSUMB MSPA Program is a full-time academic program.
 It is strongly recommended that students not accept or continue outside employment while enrolled in the Program.
-Additionally, students are not permitted to work for the Program.
+Additionally, PA students are not permitted to work for the Program.
+They must not substitute for or function as instructional faculty and clinical or administrative staff.
 For this reason, schedules will not be adapted to the employment schedule of the student.

-Students are expected to complete competencies for each course as listed in the course syllabus by the end of each semester to progress in the program.
-Students who do not meet the required competencies will be referred to the Student Progress Committee.
+Students are expected to complete assessments for each course as listed in the course syllabus by the end of each semester to progress in the program.
+Students who do not meet the required expectations will be referred to the Student Progress Committee.
 Prerequisites for each course are listed in the course catalog.
 During the clinical year, students will be provided with clinical sites.
 Students are not expected to solicit or provide clinical sites or preceptors.
+Students must meet all program competencies for completion of the program.
 The maximum amount of time that a student can take to complete the program is 46 months from the first day of class.

 Remediation is a program-defined and applied process for addressing academic deficiencies or failures or professional misconduct.
 It offers the student the opportunity to correct unsatisfactory academic or professional performance and progress.